(For an introduction to Findlay's rational mysticism, see the article by Sanford L. Drob in "About" on this website)

 “The mysticism of these lectures differs from many other forms of mysticism in that it does not seek to do away with logic – nor indeed with ethics or science or anything else – but to round them off.
 The truly well-formed sentence, we may say, must involve some mystical terms and co-ordinates.”
 The Discipline of the Cave, p.
 16.

 This website, which was inaugurated in February 2006, is dedicated to the philosophy of J.N.
 Findlay (1903-1987) as well as to the development of themes (e.g. rational mysticism, axiological ethics) that emerge from his work.
 Anyone who might have content suitable for inclusion in this website, or who has a personal recollection of Professor Findlay should contact me at email@example.com.
-I will be adding quotations from Findlay's work and other material pertaining to his philosophy over the coming months.
+Over time, I will be adding quotations from Findlay's work and other material pertaining to his philosophy.

 Philosophy by rhetorical question, backed up by vividly pictured experiences and accounts of imagined tribal usages, is not easy to counter: often the only possible response to an appeal framed by Wittgenstein in such words as 'But aren't you always experiencing something different when you say X?' or 'Do you know of an experience characteristic of pointing to X', etc. is simply 'Yes' when the answer 'No' is expected, and 'No' when the expected answer is 'Yes' (Wittgenstein: A Critique, p.
 6).